-“Very well then.”
-Barnaby smiled, laid her beneath the water then raised her up.
+“Here we go.”
+Levi smiled, laid her beneath the water then raised her.

 “I love you dear,” she said to her husband and she disappeared like sand in the wind.

-William sighed the way Barnaby had when Victoria vanished.
-“I did not get a chance to say it back to her.
+William sighed the way Levi had when Victoria vanished.
+“I did not get a chance to tell her.
 I miss her terribly already.
-We were just reunited.”
+We just reunited.”

-“I understand how you feel,” Barnaby replied thinking about Victoria.
+“I understand how you feel,” Levi replied thinking about Victoria.
 “Would you like a moment?”

 “No,” William shook his head.
-“If I can be with her then I want to get there as quickly as I can.”
+“If I can be with her then I want to be with her at once.”

-William closed his eyes as Barnaby leaned him back into the water.
-Once Barnaby stood him to his feet William said, “Thank you,” then vanished.
+William closed his eyes as Levi leaned him into the water.
+Once Levi stood him to his feet William said, “Thank you,” then vanished.

 Only three men remained; John Callis, the young man, and Tom Pipken.
-Barnaby watched as the young man shook both Tom and John’s hand then waded out into the water.
-His dog ran down to the waters edge but put no more than his front paws in the creek.
-He whined and barked as his owner waded out to Barnaby.
+Levi watched as the young man shook both Tom and John’s hand then waded out into the water.
+His dog ran to the water’s edge but put no more than his front paws in the creek.
+He whined and barked as his owner waded out to Levi.

-The dog barked again then paced back and forth along the water crying.
+The dog barked again then paced along the water crying.

 “What do you think will happen to Jasper and the cows?”
-Keith asked very concerned.
+Keith asked.

-“I don’t know,” Barnaby replied honestly.
+“I don’t know,” Levi replied honestly.
 “It doesn’t make much sense they are here.
 Animals don’t have spirits to my knowledge.”

 “So they won’t go to heaven with me?”